What is A Blepharoplasty or eyelid lift?

 People with circulatory, ophthalmological, or serious medical conditions must rely on the diagnostic skills of their own personal specialists to determine whether blepharoplasty is an option to consider.
 Consultation with Dr. Bowman can help you decide whether any additional, complementary surgery would increase the success of the surgery.
 A simultaneous forehead lift may help correct a drooping brow and smooth the forehead, or skin resurfacing may help remove the fine line wrinkling in the eye area.

-During the pre-surgical consultation, you will be examined or asked to answer queries concerning vision, tear production, use of lenses, and your desires for surgery.
+During the pre-surgical consultation, you will be examined or asked to answer queries concerning vision, tear production, use of lenses, and your desire for surgery.
 Dr. Bowman will explain what you can expect from blepharoplasty and take a complete medical history.
 Factors to be weighed include age, skin type, ethnic background, and degree of vision obstruction.

 After a mutual decision is made by both you and your surgeon, the technique indicated for your individual surgery will be discussed.
 The type of anesthesia, the surgical facility, any supportive surgery, and the risks and costs inherent in the procedure will be outlined.